Temperature Drop: Short Winter Interlude in the Tramuntana

 Suddenly cooler: Mallorca feels the northwesterly wind

 Early this morning at the port of Palma the air smelled different: salty, fresh and cut by a stiff northwesterly breeze.
 Anyone walking along the Plaça de España today heard the clinking of cups from cafés louder than usual – and saw kiosk owners rearranging their entrances a bit.
-Meteorologists are announcing a marked temperature drop that will noticeably cool the island over the coming days.
-For many locals this is less drama than a welcome change: a short, more Nordic feeling in the middle of the Mediterranean autumn.
+Meteorologists are announcing a marked temperature drop that will noticeably cool the island over the coming days, as discussed in Cold snap in Mallorca: Is the island really prepared?.

 When will the cold arrive?

 The coldest phase is expected to be Friday and Saturday.
-Forecasts for Palma predict daytime highs between about 10 and 14 degrees Celsius – depending on how hard the wind blows and how often the sun breaks through.
+Forecasts for Palma predict daytime highs between about 10 and 14 degrees Celsius – depending on how hard the wind blows and how often the sun breaks through; more details are in Severe weather in Mallorca: Wind, rain and a brief temperature drop – what matters now.
 After warm weeks this will feel much colder quickly, especially in the morning and evening hours, when the streetlights are still flickering and the alleys steam.

 Snow at altitude – but only briefly

 The snow line is expected to drop to around 800 metres.
 That means: along the coast there will be wind, showers and cooler temperatures, but in the Serra de Tramuntana – for example at the Coll de Sóller or around the Puig Major – a few snowflakes could dance.
-Not a big winter wonderland, rather a surprising hint of mountain weather that changes the rugged silhouettes of the peaks for a few hours.
+Not a big winter wonderland, rather a surprising hint of mountain weather that changes the rugged silhouettes of the peaks for a few hours; see Mallorca Prepares for Snow: Is the Tramuntana Ready for Winter Operations? for local context.

 What does this mean for daily life?

 Daily life in Mallorca will not be turned upside down.
 Schools remain open, buses run, and the weekly markets are still a stop on the shopping list.
 However, those planning hikes or bike rides at higher elevations this weekend should reconsider their routes.
-On narrow country roads wet tarmac can become slippery quickly, patches of fog and stronger gusts reduce visibility – this is known here, but it’s worth taking seriously.
+On narrow country roads wet tarmac can become slippery quickly, patches of fog and stronger gusts reduce visibility – this is known here, but it’s worth taking seriously; infrastructure implications are explained in New Rain and Snow Front on Mallorca: What Does It Mean for Daily Life and Infrastructure?.

 Practical tips from the neighbourhood